When did you become interested in art?

 How do you like to spend your weekends?

-I try to take my mind off work, go for walks in Kyiv, be out in nature with my family.
+I try to take my mind off work, go for walks in Kyiv, and be out in nature with my family.
 My son is 6 years old.

 What else do you have planned this year?

-I am planning to tokenize a couple of digital works and publish them at the Foundation app.
-I also want to put some of my more elaborated sculptures in porcelain.
+I am planning to tokenize a couple of digital works and publish them on the Foundation app.
+I also want to put some of my more elaborate sculptures in porcelain.
 Together with La Pamplona Art Studio, I will launch two series in porcelain as a bigger edition soon.
 With “Edition of 2021”, we will celebrate art, craftsmanship, and technology.
 I try not to plan exhibitions.
 Covid has changed my attitude towards planning.

 Julia Beliaeva – www.julia-beliaeva.com